 This is known to be one of the most popular and the finest of shade trees.
 It has quite a ferny and a delicate appearance with a stunning greenish yellow to greenish white bloom.
 This is a great lawn tree as well as a street tree, considering it casts a peculiar light shade that allows the turf to grow underneath the canopy.

 The imperial honey locust grows to an average height of 30 to 40 feet and spreads to over 25 to 35 feet.
-The bloom time for these trees is from May to June, and they best grow in well-drained soils that are moist and organically rich.
+The bloom time for these trees is from May to June, and they grow best in well-drained soils that are moist and organically rich.
 They also prefer full sun and are highly resistant to saline conditions, high summer heat, drought, and heavy winds.

 Scientific Name: Gleditsia triacanthos ‘Skycole’